 Being a European Christmas market, you’ll of course find handmade gifts being sold as well as a whole host of food stalls for you to try some traditional local food for the season.
 In Hungary, festive food includes Kurtoskalacs (Chimney cakes made from pastry and cinnamon), stuffed cabbage in a bun, roasted goose thigh, duck sausage and way more - including rooster testicle stew… a gourmet delicacy according to locals!

 The cobbled streets, fairytale buildings and horse-drawn carriages ooze the European charm that people come from all over the world to experience.
 But Bruges’ Christmas Market in itself is one for the bucket list.
 Towards the end of November until the start of 2020, the market will take over Markt Square - the most enchanting spot in the entire city that lends itself perfectly for festivities.
 See the real life ‘gingerbread houses’ in all their winter glory, sample a Belgian waffle drenched in creamy Belgian chocolate and a dollop of whipped cream and take in the gloriously Belgian way of Christmas.
 Plus, there will be plenty of local beers for you to sample your way around!
 Did you know frites were also invented in Belgium, another street food staple that you have to try at the market.

 After all that eating and drinking, take to the glistening ice rink in the heart of the square, purchase some authentic festive gifts from the wooden chalet stalls or head up the Belfry Tower for a birds-eye view of it all.
-After a visit to the Christmas market, warm yourself up at one of the best hot chocolate shops in the small town, or continue your Christmas shopping at the best chocolate shops .
+After a visit to the Christmas market, warm yourself up at one of the in the small town, or continue your Christmas shopping at the .